pcesarperez/Modding-never-changes/Modding never changes.md

 ### <a id="sheWalksInBeauty"></a>5.1.
 She walks in beauty, like the night of cloudless climes and starry skies

 One of the first things we can improve regarding the appearance of our world is the night sky.
-There are two mods ([_Enhanced Night Sky_](http://www.nexusmods.com/fallout3/mods/442/) and [_krzymar HI-RES Moon_](http://www.nexusmods.com/fallout3/mods/538/)) that will make you cry tears of joy everytime you look up to the Moon.
+There are two mods ([_Enhanced Night Sky_](http://www.nexusmods.com/fallout3/mods/442/) and [_krzymar HI-RES Moon_](http://www.nexusmods.com/fallout3/mods/538/)) that will make you cry tears of joy every time you look up to the Moon.

 That will also grant you a short lifespan, killed by any night-crawling creature which happens to find you an easy meal, ready to be disemboweled.

 1. Download _Enhanced Night Sky_ file with NMM.
 2. Download _krzymar_HI-RES_Moon-0_2_0-bright_ file with NMM (I prefer the brighter version, instead of the darker one).
 3. Activate them in the same order you downloaded them.
-There shouln't be any overwriting.
+There shouldn't be any overwriting.
 There are no data files installed either, so no need to run LOOT.
 4. Launch the game and just compare.
 ![Fallout 3 night before](Images/Fallout%203%20night%20before.png)
 ![Fallout 3 night after](Images/Fallout%203%20night%20after.png)